element-hq/element-meta/docs/crypto/trust_v1.md

 ## Behavior for identity mismatch

 An identity mismatch can occur due to key reset or malicious activity.
-This scenario **can't be fixed by the user**.
+This scenario **can't be fixed by the affected user**.
 The default behavior should be different depending on how trust has been established in the first place.

 ### TOFU-trusted user

 - Other users will see a room notice informing them about the identity change and giving some further information on possible reasons and what to do
+- The room notice allows to determine the point in time when the identity change has occured (or at least which messages were sent before/after)
 - The new identity is automatically trusted via TOFU again
 - Users can communicate as before